 All students must attain five 9-4 grades at GCSE, with preferably a 5 in English Language or Mathematics.
-Individual subjects may require a 4 to study them at A level with further details included in this booklet.
+Individual subjects may require a 4 to study them at A level (please see the curriculum booklet for further details).

 All students will be expected to choose 3 A levels which they will study for 2 years.
 All students without a grade 4 in either English Language or Mathematics will be required to follow a course which will enable them to achieve this whilst in Sixth Form.